 So why are there high levels of mercury in the water in the first place?
-Mercury doesn’t occur naturally in bodies of water in any great quantity – just what is delivered by volcanic eruptions, due to the weathering of rocks, and via deep-sea vents.
-But pollution generated over the last few centuries have completely changed all that.
+Mercury doesn’t naturally occur in bodies of water in any great quantity – just what is delivered by volcanic eruptions, due to the weathering of rocks, and via deep-sea vents.

-Fish with the highest mercury levels include shark, swordfish, king mackerel, tilefish, tuna steaks/sushi-grade tuna, grouper, orange roughy, marlin and Chilean sea bass.
 On the other hand, five of the most commonly-eaten fish/seafoods that are low in mercury are shrimp, canned light tuna, salmon, pollock and catfish.
+(See a chart of fish and advisories from the Environmental Defense fund here.)

-Do remember that, apart from the issues with mercury (which can be largely avoided), fish make for very healthy eating, especially since they are high in omega-3 fatty acids, which benefit the heart.
+Do remember that, apart from the issues with mercury — which can be largely avoided with careful shopping — fish are generally healthy to eat, especially since they are high in omega-3 fatty acids, which benefit the heart.